JereKuusela/valheim-infinity_hammer/README.md

 The amount determines how many objects are placed.
 This can be fine-tuned by giving a range.

 Note: Choosing the correction direction can be difficult when rotating the selection.
-But you can easily try things by reverting the changes with `hammer_undo`.
+But you can easily try things by reverting the changes with `undo`.

 Examples:
 -  `hammer_stack_up 10`: Places 10 objects on top of each other.